Poppy – Growing Legally

 (Note: the poppies grown in highway medians are corn poppies, Papaver rhoeas)

-and check with a lawyer before you plant the seed.
+It wouldn’t hurt to check with a lawyer before you plant the seed.

 My lawyer friend Jonny Hibbert contributes this: